Oklahoma City Single-Car Accident Attorneys

 Injuries suffered in these types of crashes can have a long-lasting impact on a person’s life and their health, not to mention a long-lasting impact on their pocketbook.
 After being involved in a single-car crash, many people mistakenly feel like their medical bills are their responsibility when, in fact, they may be able to receive compensation for their injuries.

-Speaking with a skilled attorney as soon as possible after your accident is the best way to sort out your legal rights and maximize the amount of compensation you may be able to receive, either from an insurance settlement or a lawsuit.
+Speaking with a skilled attorney as soon as possible after your accident is the best way to sort out your legal rights and maximize the compensation you may receive, either from an insurance settlement or a lawsuit.

 Liability in Single-Car Accidents

-There are a variety of situations where the driver involved in the single-vehicle collision is not responsible for causing the accident.
-In many cases, the driver involved in the accident was simply attempting to take evasive measures to avoid being involved in a more serious accident.
-This could mean they swerved to avoid being hit by a distracted or drunk driver, or they were run off the road by someone making an unsafe lane change.
+There are a variety of situations where the driver involved in a single-vehicle collision is not responsible for causing the accident.
+In many cases, the driver involved in the accident attempted to take evasive measures to avoid being involved in a more serious accident.
+This could mean they swerved to avoid being hit by a distracted or drunk driver or were run off the road by someone making an unsafe lane change.

 When a driver’s negligent actions cause someone else to be hurt in an accident, the at-fault driver should be held accountable.
-An experienced personal injury attorney has the knowledge and the resources to be able to investigate the circumstances of your accident and hold the proper parties responsible.
+An experienced personal injury attorney has the knowledge and resources to investigate the circumstances of your accident and hold the proper parties responsible.

 Another common reason single-car crashes happen on Oklahoma roads is due to defective parts being installed in cars and trucks.
-Typically, these faulty parts will trigger a recall, but not before people are hurt or even killed.
+Typically, these faulty parts trigger a recall, but not before people are hurt or killed.
 When a defective part, product, or vehicle design plays a part in a single-vehicle accident, the manufacturer of the car or part may bear some or all of the liability for the accident.
-It can be intimidating going up against a large corporate entity, but the attorneys with Abel Law Firm have experience tackling these types of complicated cases.
+Going up against a large corporate entity can be intimidating, but the attorneys with Abel Law Firm have experience tackling these complicated cases.

 Contact Abel Law Firm If You’ve Been Injured in a Single-Vehicle Crash

-At Abel Law Firm, we bring over 46 years of legal experience to the table – we have the skillset, dedication, and resources needed to help you get the compensation you deserve following a serious accident.
+At Abel Law Firm, we bring over 46 years of legal experience – we have the skillset, dedication, and resources needed to help you get the compensation you deserve following a serious accident.
 We will meticulously gather solid evidence and negotiate assertively with the insurance companies to see that you get a fair settlement.
-We will build a solid strategy for holding negligent drivers or auto manufactures responsible for their irresponsible actions.
+We will build a solid strategy for holding negligent drivers or auto manufacturers responsible for their irresponsible actions.